Archdiocese of Zaragoza

-The Archdiocese of Saragossa (Archidiœcesis Cæsaraugustana; Archidiocesi de Zaragoza) is a Latin diocese of the Catholic Church located in north-eastern Spain, in the province of Zaragoza (Saragossa in English), part of the autonomous community of Aragón.
-The archdiocese heads the ecclesiastical province of Saragossa, having metropolitan authority over the suffragan dioceses of Barbastro-Monzón, Huesca, Tarazona, and Teruel and Albarracín.
+The Metropolitan Archdiocese of Zaragoza (Archidiœcesis Metropolitae Cæsaraugustana; Archidiocesi Metropolitano de Zaragoza) is a Latin diocese of the Catholic Church located in north-eastern Spain, in the province of Zaragoza (older in English: Saragossa), part of the autonomous community of Aragón.
+The archdiocese heads the ecclesiastical province of Zaragoza, having metropolitan authority over the suffragan dioceses of Barbastro-Monzón, Huesca, Tarazona, and Teruel and Albarracín.

 The diocese was created in Roman times; Pope John XXII elevated it to an archdiocese in 1318.

 Overview

 In 1912, the diocese was bounded on the north by Navarre and Huesca; on the east by Huesca, Lerida, and Tarragona; on the south by Valencia and Teruel; on the west by Guadalajara and Soria.
-The episcopal city of Saragossa is situated on the river Ebro.
+The episcopal city of Zaragoza is situated on the river Ebro.

 The cathedral is dedicated to the Saviour, as it had been before the Moorish invasion.
 It shares its rank with the Church of Nuestra Señora del Pilar, half of the chapter residing at each of the two churches, while the dean resides six months at each alternately.
 The building of the cathedral was begun by Pedro Tarrjao in the fourteenth century.
 In 1412, Antipope Benedict XIII caused a magnificent baldachinum to be erected, but one of its pillars fell down, and it was reduced to its present condition.
 In 1490 Archbishop Alonso of Aragón raised the two lateral naves, which had been lower, to an equal height with the central, and added two more; Ferdinand of Aragon added three other naves beyond the choir, to counterbalance the excessive width of the building, and thus, in 1550 was the Gothic edifice completed.
 The great chancel and choir were built by order of Archbishop Dalmau de Mury Cervellón (1431–58).
 In the chapel of Saint Dominguito del Val are preserved the relics of that saint, a boy of seven allegedly crucified by the Jews in 1250.
 The façade of the cathedral is Renaissance, and beside it rises the tower, more modern than the body of the church, having been begun in 1790.

 The Church of Nuestra Señora del Pilar is believed to have originated in a chapel built by the Apostle James.
 Bishop Pedro de Librana (1119–1128) found it almost in ruins and appealed to the charity of all the faithful to rebuild it.
 At the close of the thirteenth century four bishops again stirred up the zeal of the faithful to repair the building, which was preserved until the end of the seventeenth century.
 In 1681 work was commenced on the new church, the first stone being laid by Archbishop Diego de Castrillo on 25 July 1685.
 This grandiose edifice, 140 metres in length, covers the capella angelica, where the celebrated image of the Blessed Virgin is venerated.
 Though the style of the building is not of the best period, attention is attracted by its exterior, its multitude of cupolas, which are reflected in the waters of the river Ebro, giving it a character all its own.